 One of the best celebrations of diversity takes place in National Inclusion Week in September, which we start planning for in June as there is always a packed and insightful programme, focusing on different areas of diversity each day.

 We use ‘Yammer’, an internal platform, to communicate as a means of social media across the company, and each Affinity Network has its own page which is a great way to share updates and celebrate.

 I am one of those annoying people who absolutely loves their job and waxes lyrical about it!
 Being in Procurement means you get to influence both top-line growth and bottom-line performance.

 People in the function know that what they do and how they manage that supply partner relationship will have a direct link to a company’s success and reputation.

 There is so much opportunity for engagement and collaboration with a variety of both internal and external stakeholders and I find I am constantly challenging, learning, educating and applying best practices.

-What has kept me particularly enthused is working with stakeholders who have resisted the procurement function previously; it is really rewarding influencing stakeholders and changing their perceptions by seeing procurement transform to an integrated and value-added function rather than being regarded as a blocker where the ‘computer says no’.
+What has kept me particularly enthused is working with stakeholders who have resisted the procurement function previously; it is really rewarding influencing stakeholders and change their perceptions by seeing procurement transform into an integrated and value-added function rather than being regarded as a blocker where the ‘computer says no’.

-It’s also rewarding to build collaborative relationships with the supply chain and knowing that the way you work with them can result in a competitive edge for your company.
+It’s also rewarding to build collaborative relationships with the supply chain and know that the way you work with them can result in a competitive edge for your company.